 \$60 Million Attainment achieved by June 30, 2021.
-Inclusive of \$5M for the Endowment constituency types to 53% and exceed 11,000 donors by June 30, 2021.
+Inclusive of \$5M for the Endowment

 Increase Alumni Engagement through a variety of mechanisms including Alumni Donor Retention Rate of 50%, 60% giving participation by volunteer leadership groups, securing 5,200 alumni donors, and establish an alumni engagement score that helps track the engagement of alumni across the university by June 30, 2021.